Photo by Lauren Mancke on Unsplash

 In the same vein, ask a developer if they'd be willing share their screen for a bit of time while they work on a ticket.
 You'll get a sense of what they're working on, and their approach to problems.
 You get to see their code with fresh eyes and make recommendations they didn't consider.

 Often times, you need business context to understand what your priorities are as a developer.
 For example, the business might be under pressure to make their site accessible because they have a deadline looming to have their site audited.
 Or their reputation was trashed when their users information got leaked recently.
 This helps you know why you're doing certain kinds of work.

 Ask to be included in planning meetings (just to be a fly on the wall and listen in, not necessarily to contribute).
 Planning meetings are gold, because it's where product owners and/or project managers (going forward, preferred to as "PM") prioritize what needs to be done in upcoming sprints.
 They're typically limited to just the development team lead and PMs, and then work is cascaded down to the developers (you).
 But it helps to listen in and gather context and key stakeholders, and business requirements will help you understand why you're doing the work.

 You might hear a lot of unfamiliar terms, acronyms, names, or internal services.
 These are important to soak up, because you might be asked about them again later.
 Get a sense of timelines, scope, and urgency.

 I would get anxious to tears when I still felt "new" at a company or job.
 I still do.
 Most teams will know that you're still learning the ropes and will have patience and compassion as you get up to speed.

-Unless you've been faced blantant harassment by teammates, it takes a few months to know if a new gig is a good fit.
+Unless you've been faced blatant harassment by teammates, it takes a few months to know if a new gig is a good fit.
 An employment relationship is a healthy balance of learning and contributing.
-Yes, you are hired for your skillset to build out features and push out software that makes a company money.
+Yes, you are hired for your skill set to build out features and push out software that makes a company money.
 But you need to be happy that you're getting the experience you want for future you.